JakubMosakowski/ItemistEvolved/README.md

   - Encrypt: gpg -c --armor file
   - Decrypt: use this github action - https://github.com/marketplace/actions/secret-into-file-action
   - Manual decrypt: gpg -d --passphrase [Password] --batch file.asc > resultfile

-## Gradle properties

-There are available options that can be configured in `utility\gradle.properties` file.

-> Note that you can find `gradle.properties.sample` file in application modules.
-If you would like to use default values, just copy this file and paste as `gradle.properties`.

-After preparing `gradle.properties` file you have to synchronize your Gradle build.
-This allows to generate `BuildConfig` class with required constant variables.